gXLg/3ditties/README.md

 * ANSI Escapes for fast canvas redrawing
 * FPS and Tick Skip statistics

-Working on currently:
+Currently working on:
 * Collision system
 * WorldObject structure to support different types of objects

-Probably features will be added in the future:
+Features will be probably added in the future:
 * Physics
 * Player structure